Braves vs. Nationals MLB Betting Odds, Trends & Prediction

 Braves vs. Nationals MLB BETTING PREDICTION

 Take the under.
-The under is 30-10 in the Braves’ last 40 games overall, is 15-5 in their last 20 road games and is 19-8 in their last 27 league matchups.
-The total has also gone under in nine out of Atlanta’s last 11 divisional contests, is 5-1 in the Braves’ last six games played on a Friday and is 26-9 the last 35 games they’ve been favored.
+The under is 31-10 in the Braves’ last 41 games overall, is 17-5 in their last 22 road contests and is 20-8 in their last 28 league matchups.
+On the other side, the under is 4-1 in the Nationals’ last five games against the Braves.